 http://www.breastfeedingquest.com

-What do I tell mothers at the CHC, who tell me that they don’t want to breast-feed?
-The important thing is not to push my own position onto them.
-Instead, the mother and I investigate what this issue means to her personally.
-Perhaps, she indicates clearly that breast-feeding is unpleasant to her.
-If she, neverhtless, continues with it we talk about why she does something against her will and conviction.
-If she, on the other hand, expresses that she wants to understand her discomfort, then we investigate that aspect.
-One’s attitude to breast-feeding often seem linked with that to intimacy.
-Therefore, it is inappropriate to coerce her into something that she does not want to do.
-In therapy it may happen, or may not happen, that mother changes her negative attitude to breast-feeding and starts relishing it.
-It may also happen that a mother has been breast-feeding for months out of sheer duty but with very negative feelings.
+What do I usually say to mothers at the BVC who say they don’t want to breastfeed?
+The important thing is not to impose any attitude toward breastfeeding on the mother.
+Instead, we explore together what this question means for her specifically.
+Perhaps she clearly shows that breastfeeding is unpleasant.
+If she continues to breastfeed anyway, we can discuss why she is doing something against her will.
+If, on the other hand, she shows that she wants to understand her discomfort, then we explore that.
+Breastfeeding often seems to be linked to one’s attitude toward intimacy, so it is obviously inappropriate and wrong to impose something on her that she does not want.
+During therapy, it sometimes happens, sometimes not, that the mother changes her negative attitude toward breastfeeding and begins to enjoy it.
+Of course, it can also happen that a mother has been breast-feeding for months out of sheer duty but with very negative feelings.
 In such a case, she perhaps chooses to terminate breast-feeding.

 LENGTHY BREAST-FEEDING